 Congratulations if you made it here!

-Let’s summarize everything above with some serious conclusions.
+Let’s summarise everything above with some serious conclusions.

 First of all: